-- (a) Full-time study: - i.
-A candidate shall normally be enrolled as a full time candidate. - ii.
-The minimum period of enrolment for a full time candidate is 36 months. - iii.
-The maximum period of enrolment for a full time candidate is normally 48 months, although if extenuating circumstances related to the student's research can be demonstrated, the Dean of Postgraduate Research may extend this period by a further 12 months. - (b) Part-time study: - i.
-With the approval of the Dean of Postgraduate Research, a candidate may be enrolled as a part-time candidate.
+- (a) Full-time study: - A candidate shall normally be enrolled as a full time candidate.
+A full-time candidate is one who throughout the calendar year regards study and research for the DMA degree as a full-time occupation. - ii.
+The minimum period of enrolment for a full time candidate is three years. - iii.
+The maximum period of enrolment for a full time candidate is normally four years, although if extenuating circumstances related to the student's research can be demonstrated, the Dean of Postgraduate Research may extend this period by a further one year. - (b) Part-time study: